Carmen

 Δημιουργική Ομάδα

-Musical direction: Konstantinos Terzakis
+Conductor: Konstantinos Terzakis

-Stage direction: Roman Gilbert
+Stage direction: Romain Gilbert

 Sets: Antoine Fontaine